-One of the most common pieces of advice for addicts in early recovery is to wait before beginning any new romantic relationships.
-It’s often said that a person should wait at least a year,1 but this advice is usually not accompanied by much explanation about why romance may be a bad idea in early recovery.1
+One of the most common pieces of advice for addicts in early recovery is to wait before beginning new romantic relationships.
+It’s often said that a person should wait at least a year, but this advice is usually not accompanied by much explanation about why romance may be a bad idea in early recovery.1

 Early Recovery Is About Self-Discovery

-Since abstinence is a skill that takes time and practice, a person in early recovery may still feel the compulsion to alleviate physical or emotional discomfort with substance use.
-His or her ability to remain sober depends on how well he or she can implement the skills and strategies acquired while in treatment.
-The experience of romantic hardships can lead to an unnecessarily high level of risk for relapse.
+Since abstinence is a lifestyle choice that takes time and practice, a person in early recovery may still feel the compulsion to alleviate physical or emotional discomfort or stress with substance use.
+His ability to remain sober depends on how well he can implement the skills and strategies acquired while in treatment.
+Experiencing romantic hardships can lead to an unnecessarily high level of risk for relapse.

 A New Kind of Dependency

-The problem with romantic relationships in early recovery is that a recovering addict is going to focus some of his or her energy on the relationship rather than on recovery.
+Romantic relationships in early recovery place a person’s focus on the relationship rather than on recovery.
 This can put the individual at risk of slipping back into old habits and behaviors.
-But once a recovering addict has accumulated more sober time and feels confident in his or her new lifestyle of sobriety, there’s much less risk that focusing on the relationship would mean neglecting one’s recovery needs.
+But once a recovering addict has accumulated more sober time and feels confident in his or her new lifestyle of sobriety, there’s much less risk of neglecting one’s recovery needs.
 Although it may seem difficult in the beginning, sobriety will begin to feel second nature, at which time a person will have much more to offer to a potential romantic partner.

 Written by Dane O’Leary